DeanDodds/milestoneprojectone/TESTING.md

 ## Validation <a id="validation"></a>

-I used the W3C Markup and CSS Validator Service to ensure there was no syntax errors all my pages.
+I used the W3C Markup and CSS Validator Service to ensure there was no syntax errors throughout my webpage.

 W3C Mark up Validator
  * Home Page - [View](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdeandodds.github.io%2Fmilestoneprojectone%2Findex.html)